Ignaciosepulvedall/Econometrics/README.md

 econometrics exercises in R, made by me

-Introduccion a la Econometria WOOLDRIGDE
+Introduccion a la Econometria WOOLDRIGDE * En proceso